 Madoc paused long enough to look sideways at him, but said nothing.

 “They’ll never let me past the gates.”

 “I was told to collect what’s mine from my room.
 You’re my thrall.
 You’re in my room.
 I’m bringing you.”

 She smiled then, shakily.
 “Do you think that will work?”

 “After what Madoc and I have been through the last couple of days, I can believe anything can work.
 Can you scrounge up some food we can take?
 I don’t think they’re going to bother searching our bags, and frankly, I’m starving.
 We won’t leave without you.”

 She nodded, and darted away.

 Basic gear for cooking on the road.
 Hatchet slipped into a loop on the outside.
-He rolled his cloak up with a couple of blankets from the bed, which made a bulky but manageable mass, and strapped it in place.

 “We have to try to get her out of here.
 She saved our lives, we’d be dead in Banvard without her, and she took a risk to do it.
 You know what’ll happen to her if she stays here without us to protect her.”